Open Menu Close Menu Open Search Close Search

 Hindu Chaplain

 Dr. Preeta Banerjee joined the team in August 2020.
 She is the first person to hold this position.
 She supports Hindu Life at Tufts, and works to advance the joys, concerns, and needs of the Hindu community.
-Preeta is a confidential resource on campus.
+Preeta is the University Chaplaincy liaison to the Asian American Center, the Indigenous Center, and the Fletcher School of Law and Diplomacy.

 Preeta's biography.